magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/what-is-iothub.md

-IoT Hub is an open-source IoT platform that enables rapid development, management, and scaling of IoT projects.
+IoT Hub is an IoT platform that enables rapid development, management, and scaling of IoT projects.
 Our goal is to provide the out-of-the-box IoT cloud or on-premises solution that will enable server-side infrastructure for your IoT applications.

 #### Features